jmeberlein/ruby-tetris/README.md

 # Playing the "Game"

-The D-pad moves the block, A and B rotate it (Xbox layout, so A is CW, B is CCW), X makes the block drop, and Y pockets the current block.
+The D-pad moves the block, A and B rotate it (Xbox layout, so A is CCW, B is CW), X makes the block drop, and Y pockets the current block.

 # Design Notes